socketteer/clooi/README.md

 </details>

-### CLI Options

-- `cliOptions.clientToUse`: The API client to use.
-    - `'bing'`: Use the BingAIClient (unofficial Copilot API)
-    - `'infrastruct'`: Use the Infrastruct client (works with any OpenAI completion model)
-    - `'claude'`: Use the ClaudeClient (works with any Anthropic API chat model)
-    - `'chatgpt'`: Use the chatGPT API client. **NOT IMPLEMENTED**
-- `cliOptions.showSuggestions`: Whether to show user suggestions after Bing messages.
-- `cliOptions.showSearches`: Whether to show the searches that Bing makes. **NOT IMPLEMENTED**
-- `cliOptions.bingOptions`: Dictionary of options to configure BingAPIClient, used when `clientToUse === 'bing'`.
-    - `messageOptions`: Options sent per BingAPIClient message request.
-See documentation for [BingAIClient](#bingaiclient) sendMessage parameters for details about options.
-- `cliOptions.infrastructOptions`: Dictionary of options to configure InfrastructClient, used when `clientToUse === 'infrastruct'`.
-- `cliOptions.claudeOptions`: Dictionary of options to configure InfrastructClient, used when `clientToUse === 'claude'`.

 #### Changing default options

 The default options for the CLI app are stored in `settings.js`, under `cliOptions`.
 You can change the default options by modifying this file.
-These options will load by default when you run the CLI app or when you run the `!reload` command.
+The changes to the settings will take effect when the file is saved.

 The system prompt (passed as a request parameter for Claude, prepended to prompt for Infrastruct, injected after Bing's normal system prompt) defaults are stored in text files in `contexts/` specified separately for each client in `settings.js/cliOptions`.
 You can change the content of the files to change the default system prompt and context, or point to different files in `settings.js`, or write the desired system prompt string directly in `settings.js`.
 The `contexts/` folder also contains alternative system prompts.

 ### Saving and loading conversation states

 All messages are saved in `cache.json`, but you can save a named pointer to a specific conversation state using the `!save` command.
 You can then load the conversation state at that point using the `!load` command.

-### Continuing messages (Claude)

-Claude can continue messages from the last Claude message in the conversation, treating the context as continuous, if you use the `!gen` command.

-However, the Anthropic API will reject conversations that have more than one Claude (or User) message in a row.
-So after using `!gen`, to continue the conversation, you must use `!merge` to merge the second Claude message with the first.

 ## BingAIClient